KC5VDJ/KC5VDJ/README.md

 So, if you are still here, yes all of these projects will be filled out with time.
 My wife and I have a lot of irons in the fire...under FAR from ideal conditions.

 P.S.
 If you are someone with a SCIF and a polygrapher, would you like to buy some land amidst the Oathkeepers leadership?
 We need money.
+If you throw a rock hard enough, it might land in Lake Granbury.
+Elmer was arrested not far away.

 P.P.S.
 In realtime 3/4/2024.
 The SCrOTUS just went full Treason against the U.S. Constitution.
 I'll trust war.
 SCrOTUS DOES NOT HAVE THE AUTHORITY TO REPEAL THE CONSTITUTION.
 IT JUST DID.
 THIS QUESTION WAS DECIDED BY THE STATES IN 1868.
 ONLY THREE FOURTHS OF THE STATES CAN REPEAL IT!!!!
 FUCKING TREASON.
 I SUPPORT WAR.
 THESE PEOPLE ARE UNFIXABLE.